karakun/karakun.github.io/_posts/2022-10-26-basel-one-conference-report.md

 featuredImage: BaselOne22
 excerpt: "BaselOne 22 took place on Oct 19, 2022 in the Markthalle in Basel, Switzerland.
 Let us have a look back at this amazing event from different views: as one of the organizers, as speaker and as attendees."
 permalink: '/2022/10/26/baselone22.html'
-categories: [Java, Metrics, AI, NLP, Conferences]
+categories: [Java, Metrics, AI, NLP, Conferences, Kubernetes, Docker, DevOps, Istio, Service Mesh]
 header:
   text: BaselOne22 Conference Report
   image: post